Motion Attribution for Video Generation: Method

-We compute per-location squared error at fixed $(\timestepfixed,\fixednoise)$ at each frame $\frameIndex$ and ``latent pixel'' $(\latentHeightIndex,\latentWidthIndex)$: and define the motion-weighted loss by averaging over frames and latent spatial locations: Notably, when $\tilde{\motionweights}$ is all ones, this recovers the standard objective with no motion emphasis.
-The $\nicefrac{1}{\numFrames_{\videoclip}}$ factor corrects for frame-length bias and $\numFrames_{\videoclip}$ signifies how the number of frames may be video-dependent.
-The corresponding motion-weighted gradient for attribution is: Loss-space masking leaves forward noising and generation unchanged and reweights only attribution, avoiding interactions between motion weighting and noise injection.
-In contrast, our motion-aware attribution emphasizes dynamic regions and de-emphasizes static backgrounds, so rankings identify training clips that most strongly shape the model’s motion rather than appearance.
+Loss-space masking leaves forward noising and generation unchanged and reweights only attribution, avoiding interactions between motion weighting and noise injection.
+In contrast, our motion-aware attribution emphasizes dynamic regions and de-emphasizes static backgrounds, so rankings identify training clips that most strongly shape the model's motion rather than appearance.